-Join George Maestri for an in-depth discussion in this video Basic leg placement, part of Character Animation: Basics.
+Join George Maestri for an in-depth discussion in this video Basic leg placement, part of Learning Character Animation.

 Let's go ahead and animate a simple walk.…Now I'm going to start with the lower body first.…So, in order to make things clear, I'm going to go ahead and hide all…of my upper body, so that we can just see the hips and the feet.…So, the first thing I want to do, is set a pose.…And in this case, I'm going to do the…extended pose, where the feet are furthest apart.…I usually find this is the best way to start a walk.…So, in order to do that, I need to select a foot and push it apart.…So, I'm going to select the foot and drag it forward.…